IIC3585-2020-Group5/T03-IIC3585/README.md

 ### Executing program

-* Run a simple http server with python
+* Run a simple http server with python2

 ```
 python -m SimpleHTTPServer
 ```

+* With python3 run using the `start_server` script

 ## Authors